b3k1jon/b3k1jon/readme.md

 I used and mixed Html, Css, Php languages in one file.
-You can change or add colors in to massive to changing color randomise
+You can change or add colors in to massive to changing color randomise And you can change size of squares if you want